Ericsson/codechecker/docs/README.md

 ```

 **Notes**:
-- By default `make package` will build ldlogger shared objects for
+- By default, `make package` will build ldlogger shared objects for
 `32bit` and `64bit` too.
 If you would like to build and package `64 bit only`
 shared objects and ldlogger binary you can set `BUILD_LOGGER_64_BIT_ONLY`
 environment variable to `YES` before the package build:
 `BUILD_LOGGER_64_BIT_ONLY=YES make package`.
-- By default the `make package` will build the UI code if it's not built yet
+- By default, the `make package` will build the UI code if it's not built yet
 or the UI code is changed.
 If you wouldn't like to build the UI code you can
 set the `BUILD_UI_DIST` environment variable to `NO` before the package build:
 `BUILD_UI_DIST=NO make package`.